Elon Musk reinstates conspiracy theorist Alex Jones’ X account

 Elon Musk vowed to never allow conspiracy theorist Alex Jones on X again.
 Here’s why he let him return

-‘The people have spoken and so it shall be,’ Must wrote after allowing return of Infowars founder
+‘The people have spoken and so it shall be,’ Musk wrote after allowing return of Infowars founder

 Elon Musk reneged on his pledge to never allow Infowars conspiracy theorist Alex Jones back onto his social media platform X over his harassment of families of Sandy Hook school shooting victims.